-The IRB may review reports such as from a DSMB, serious adverse event reports, noncompliance/deviation reports, current literature, and other sources to ascertain the status of the study and assess whether or not the risk/benefit ratio is still acceptable.
+The IRB may review reports generated from a DSMB, adverse event reports, current literature, and other sources to ascertain the status of the study and assess whether or not the risk/benefit ratio is still acceptable.
 The IRB will also determine whether or not new information needs to be conveyed to subjects, if a segment of the population may be bearing an undue burden of research risk, or a segment of the population is being denied access to promising therapy.